InsightsInsight - Employment & HR - UPDATED: October 7, 2021 12:00 am

 - Print this article

 If you are looking to make redundancies and would like further information on the impact of furlough, then book a free 30-minute initial consultation with a member of the Brachers Employment team, at a time that suits you.
+You may also want to consider our options for fixed cost redundancy support.

 Can we help?